 - Kavanagh L, Lee D & Pryce GB (2014) Poverty in suburbia: Has Glasgow gone the way of American cities?

 - Hallett SH, Shao L, Jones K, Pryce G, Blenkinsop S & Fowler H (2013) Community Resilience to Extreme Weather

-- Chen Y & Pryce G (2012) Environmental risks: flooding.
+- Chen Y & Pryce G (2012) Environmental Risks Flooding.
 In International Encyclopedia of Housing and Home.
-Oxford: Elsevier.